Laura-lc/project/README.md

 and divided it by the total number of commits.

-Since the code logs extracted from GitHub have some build-in format, expecially for the comment bodies, So, before metric calculation, we first format the comment bodies, for example, removing the empty lines and useless spaces, etc.
+Since the code logs extracted from GitHub have some build-in format, expecially for the comment bodies, Before metric calculation, we first formated/cleaned the comment bodies, for example, removing the empty lines and useless spaces, etc. This was done by using script formatCommentBodies.ipynb.

 Purpose: make it easier to calculate this metric and also the word frequency metrics.
-We used script formatCommentBodies.ipynb to format the comment bodies.

 Finally, we calculated this metric using script commentUniqueness.ipynb